Who should be applying for REUs?

 How does enrollment work?

 Once students are accepted into REU programs, a website link (which serves as our welcome packet) will be sent with information and next steps.
-REU participants are responsible for the completion of all the listed items, however, formal enrollment within the university is not the responsibility of students.
-Instead, the UCF REU Support Team will ensure that you are properly enrolled within the institution as a non-degree seeking UCF student.
+REU participants are responsible for the completion of all the listed items.
 It is important to note, that if the steps listed in the welcome packet are not properly completed, enrollment will likely be delayed.
 If you are an accepted student and have any questions or concerns, feel free to reach out.

 Will there be a formal orientation to UCF?